rylenko/se/readme-gen/BASE.md

 # Build and install

 You can set up convenient building flags in `cfg.mk`.
-For example, if you want to bild editor for OpenBSD, you need to uncomment some lines in `cfg.mk`.
+For example, if you want to debug, you need to add `-g` to flags.
+Or, if you want to build editor for OpenBSD, you need to uncomment some lines in `cfg.mk`.

 Build binary: